Opioid Use and Truck Drivers

 An experienced truck accident attorney will subpoena all documents from the Department of Transportations' mandated health examiner, including any documents that were provided at the checkup, documents from the truck driver's doctors after the crash, the truck driver's workers' compensation insurance documents, documents from the trucker's primary care provider and hospital records.
 These documents can contain the smoking gun for ascertaining whether opioid use is related to the crash.

 Trucking companies have turned a blind eye to the opiate epidemic and have chosen to exclude the most commonly abused drugs in the country from their drug testing policy.
-Motorists sharing the roads with these truck drivers have shouldered the burden of this industry failure through the devastating injuries and the loss of their loved ones.
+Motorists sharing the roads with these truck drivers have shouldered the burden of this industry failure through the devastating injuries and losing their loved ones.
 Criminal laws and safety regulations have failed to hold opiate-using truck drivers and the enabling trucking companies liable for the dangers that they create on the roads.
 Truck drivers' opioid abuse and its effects on highway safety do not have to be tolerated.

 Experienced plaintiff lawyers are holding the truckers and the trucking companies accountable for their failure to ensure the public's safety.
 Their injured clients may never get their health or loved ones back, but they can rest assured that they will have their day in court with an experienced trucking lawyer at their side who knows what devastation the trucking company's blind eye to opiate abuse has caused.